kanidm/kanidm/DEVELOPER_README.md

     cargo run -- self whoami -H https://localhost:8443 -D anonymous -C ../insecure/ca.pem cargo run -- login -H https://localhost:8443 -D admin -C ../insecure/ca.pem cargo run -- self whoami -H https://localhost:8443 -D admin -C ../insecure/ca.pem

+### Building the Web UI

+The web ui uses rust wasm rather than javascript.
+To build this you need to setup the environment.

+    cargo install wasm-pack
+    npm install --global rollup

+Then you are able to build the ui.

+    cd kanidmd_web_ui/
+    ./build_wasm.sh

+The "developer" profile for kanidmd will automatically use the pkg output in this folder.